 Environmental Responsibility and Sustainability

 We are committed to meeting the needs of our customers now and in the future, and our respect for the environment and the earth’s water supply is reflected in the way we do business.
-By operating in a way that does not compromise our ability to meet the needs of future generations, we bring shared value to customers, stockholders, and employees.
-We provide a life-sustaining, finite natural resource, and as such, have historically operated using sound environmental practices; today, our efforts are focused on the three areas where we can make the greatest difference while continuing to provide affordable water and wastewater services: water quality and reliability, conservation, and efficient operations.
+By operating in a way that does not compromise our ability to meet the needs of future generations, and applying the same standards to our suppliers, we bring shared value to customers, stockholders, and employees.
+We provide a life-sustaining, finite natural resource, and as such, have historically operated using sound environmental practices; today, we utilize an Environmental Management System that mirrors ISO 14001, and our efforts are focused on the three areas where we can make the greatest difference while continuing to provide affordable water and wastewater services: water quality and reliability, conservation, and efficient operations.

 Water Quality and Reliability